 Dette emnet undervises på engelsk og beskrives derfor på engelsk.

 About the Course:

-This course examines the international relations of the Middle East through a historical and theoretical lens.
+This class examines the international relations of the Middle East through a historical and theoretical lens.
 What are the contemporary legacies of colonial involvement in the Middle East?
 How did the Cold War shape the modern Middle East?
-How has U.S. unipolarity affected contemporary Middle Eastern politics?
+How has post-Cold War great power politics affected contemporary Middle Eastern politics?
 What explains the United States’ current policies toward the Middle East: is it security?
 Is it to secure natural resources such as oil?
 Is it the influence of domestic groups?
 Is it ideology and culture?